Barista Smart TS F85/0-101

 However, you are typically limited to only Tassimo-branded pods.

-We gathered feedback from more than 250 Tassimo coffee machine owners in 2019, asking how satisfied they were with their coffee machines and whether their machines had developed any faults.
-We've combined these results with data from our independent lab tests to bring you our verdict on how good Tassimo machines are at making coffee, and whether you can rely on them to stay fault-free for years to come.
+We gathered feedback from more than 510 Tassimo coffee machine owners in 2021, asking how satisfied they were with their coffee machines and whether their machines had developed any faults.
+We've combined these results with data from our independent lab tests to bring you our verdict on how good Tassimo machines are at making coffee, and whether you can expect them to stay fault-free for years to come.

 In the table below you can find out: